Nov 14, 2025

 Why This Path Was Worth It

 It provided an alternative to a reliance on medications, offering a non-pharmacologic route to relief.
-It allowed me to explore safe, non-invasive options before heading down a more permanent, highly invasive path such as spinal cord stimulators or DRG implants.
+It allowed me to explore safe, non-invasive options before heading down a more permanent, invasive path.
 It connected me with a compassionate, experienced clinician who treated me as a person, not just a diagnosis.
 It empowered me to take an active role in my recovery, rather than passively waiting for a miracle.

 If you’re navigating a similar journey, here are a few thoughts that helped me: